 Bonnie Badenoch, PhD, LMFT is an in-the-trenches therapist, supervisor, teacher and author who has spent the last five years integrating the discoveries of neuroscience into the art of therapy.
 She co-founded the Center for Hope and Healing (CHH) in Irvine, California in 1991, and in 2004, joined Daniel Siegel’s interpersonal neurobiology study group, subsequently becoming one of the founders of the nonprofit organization, Global Association for Interpersonal Neurobiology Studies (GAINS).
 Out of this study, combined with her 19 years of working with survivors of trauma and attachment struggles, came her book, Being a Brain-Wise Therapist: A Practical Guide to Interpersonal Neurobiology, published in 2008.
 Bonnie has a gift for translating the complexities of brain science into words and examples that allow people to internalize the principles so they can use them in the counseling room.
 Her article, “Brain to Brain: Applying the Wisdom of Neuroscience in Your Practice,” is featured in the Sept/Oct 2008 issue of Psychotherapy Networker and she presented Being a Brain-Wise Therapist at the March 2009 Psychotherapy Networker Conference.

 Theresa Kestly, PhD is a psychologist, educator, consultant and a registered play therapist/supervisor with the Association for Play Therapy.
-She is an international presenter, and she maintains a private practice with specialties in play therapy and sand tray therapy in Corrales, New Mexico for children, adults, families, couples, and small groups.
-Theresa served as a senior staff psychologist at the Albuquerque Family and Child Guidance Center in Albuquerque, New Mexico where she specialized in child, adolescent and family therapy, consultations with the Indian Health Service, and consultations with the Albuquerque Public Schools.
+She is the author of The Interpersonal Neurobiology of Play: Brain-Building Interventions for Emotional Well-Being.
+Theresa is an international presenter, and she maintains a private practice with specialties in play therapy and sand tray therapy in Corrales, New Mexico for children, adults, families, couples, and small groups.
+She served as a senior staff psychologist at the Albuquerque Family and Child Guidance Center in Albuquerque, New Mexico where she specialized in child, adolescent and family therapy, consultations with the Indian Health Service, and consultations with the Albuquerque Public Schools.
 She supervised psychology, counseling and psychiatry trainees as an adjunct faculty member at the University of New Mexico.
 Theresa served as the first president of the New Mexico Association for Play Therapy.
 She is the founder and director of the Sand Tray Training Institute of New Mexico in Corrales, New Mexico where she provides large-group seminars and small-group intensive training for psychotherapists in child and adult sand tray therapy.
-Theresa's book, The Interpersonal Neurobiology of Play: Brain-Buyilding Interventions for Emotional Well-Being is scheduled for release in June, 2014.

 Location: Corrales, New Mexico